-Soil contamination was delineated by analyzing soil collected during tank removal, one borehole in the tank pit, and three boreholes around the perimeter of the tank pit.
-Soil samples that were collected from the tank pit after the tank removal indicated concentrations of benzene and toluene above soil threshold levels.
-The depth at which the tank removal samples were collected is not known; however, given the fact that the groundwater table is located at a depth of approximately 5 feet below ground surface, it is likely that these samples were taken from a point at or above the groundwater table.
-Soil samples collected from borehole 05-01 below the tank pit did not indicate the presence of BTEX or PAH compounds.
-Soil samples collected from boreholes 05-02, 05-03, and 05-04 that were located around the perimeter of the tank pit did not indicate the presence of BTEX or PAH compounds.
+Soil contamination was delineated by analyzing soil collected during tank removal, two boreholes in the tank pit, and two boreholes around the perimeter of the tank pit.
+Soil samples that were collected from the tank pit during the tank removal activities indicated elevated concentrations of benzene.
+The depth at which the tank removal samples were collected is not known; however, given the fact that the groundwater table is located at a depth of 6 to 7 ft below ground surface, it is likely that these samples were taken from a point near the groundwater table.
+Soil samples collected from boreholes in and around the tank pit did not indicate the presence of BTEX or PAH compounds at or above the water table at concentrations exceeding applicable soil threshold levels.

-The vertical and horizontal extent of the soil contamination was determined during the initial site characterization.
+The horizontal extent of the soil contamination was determined during the initial site characterization.
+Although not directly determined, the vertical extent of soil contamination is dependent on the groundwater contamination.
 Therefore, no additional soil borings are recommended as part of the SIP.